francisnormand/GeometricEigenModeModel/README.md

 ### 3. Run analyses

 There are 3 scripts to run the analyses (only these files should be modified).
-Theses scripts begin with demo.

 `demo_high resolution.py`: run the analyses for the high-resolution human connectome `demo_human_parcellated.py`: run the analyses for the human atlas-based connectome (INCOMPLETE)